get-dispatch/dispatch-node/README.md

 Dispatch packages have two "statues": the `status` and `substatus`.
 The `status` describes the general concept of what is happening to the package, and the substatus gives you more detail about the package.
 For example, the `status` could be `in_transit` but the substatus will give you details about the transit like `out_for_delivery`.
 Internally at Dispatch, we use the `substatus` field more often.
 The `status` and `substatus` can be found on the [Delivery](https://get-dispatch.github.io/dispatch-node/global.html#Delivery) object and the [Tracker](https://get-dispatch.github.io/dispatch-node/global.html#Tracker) object.

 Below is the list of statuses that we support.
 Keep in mind that the [Tracker](https://get-dispatch.github.io/dispatch-node/global.html#Tracker) object will always have a human readable message that you can display.

+> ==As we are in beta, there is a chance that some of these statuses will change before we hit V1.==

 | status        | substatus               | is_issue | description                                        |
 | ------------- | ----------------------- | -------- | -------------------------------------------------- |